 Firsthand confirmation by the merchant that the payment processor and/or bank readily accepts tour operators and travel agents is an essential step.
 As obvious of a question, many merchants contract with a payment services provider only to find out that they are a prohibited business type.
 This type of problem can lead to canceled transactions and losses by the businesses due to costs they incur at the time of booking.

 Payment processors in the travel industry are experienced in understanding what is needed to improve business operations.
 One of the most important steps is to endure that the business is properly stating the terms and conditions of their business.
-Requiring customers to accept the terms and conditions along while listing their refund policy will during disputes.
-The companies comprising of the bankcard networks, along with the customer's bank, will want to know that the consumer was properly notified of the terms prior to purchase.
+Requiring customers to accept the terms and conditions while listing their refund policy will during disputes.
+The companies comprising of the bankcard networks, along with the customer’s bank, will want to know that the consumer was properly notified of the terms prior to purchase.

-Even though credit card processing for travel agencies and other businesses in the travel industry is high risk, it's still possible.
+Even though credit card processing for travel agencies and other businesses in the travel industry is a high risk, it’s still possible.
 Merchants will have to demonstrate a reasonable level of risk to establish merchant services.
 At Allied Payments, we can help businesses operating in a responsible manner find hospitality merchant account services without excessive costs or fees.